How Ottawa dodged the climate bullet

 As well as ending ecoEnergy (the United States now spends, per capita, 18 times as much as Canada does on developing renewable resources), the new budget has cut federal investment in climate research.

 Clearly the Conservatives feel it's safe now to disengage from the battle against climate change - a battle they didn't want to wage in the first place.
-But are they wise to do so?
+But are they wise to do so, and are they turning green as some suggest today?

 Mr. Harper came to power four years ago fully intending to dismantle programs aimed at reducing greenhouse gases.
-The outgoing Liberals, he said, had set unrealistic targets and then failed to meet them.
-His government was not about to offer lip service to a crusade that Conservatives deemed overblown and out of step with the folks on Main Street.
+The outgoing Liberals, he said, had set unrealistic targets and then failed to meet them, as experts urged ditching Kyoto at the time.

 A few months later, the folks on Main Street told the Prime Minister that he had them pegged all wrong.